Preparing for Fire Season

 I chose an area alongside our dwelling.
 If we wake in the night to the smell of smoke and the bushland around us is alight, the fire bunker needs to be close and easy to access.

 Bunker Door Should Face Away from Your Home

 The entry door faces away from our home because there's every chance our home would burn sooner or later in a severe bushfire and I wanted the door to be clear of any falling debris.
 It would need an overhang to protect the door and the fire bunker door must open inwards just in case something blew against it.
 We wouldn't want to be trapped inside.

-The ground at the site I chose was red clay, different to the rich dark soil elsewhere on the property.
-It was like digging into rock so I waited for rain and dug when the ground was softer.
+The ground at the site I chose was red clay, different from the rich dark soil elsewhere on the property.
+It was like digging into the rock so I waited for rain and dug when the ground was softer.

 All the while I was hatching a plan for an efficient design that would not cost too much money.

 Choosing Fire Shelter Materials

 I considered building a structure from rendered straw bales because the clay I was digging was ideal for the render stage, but that would still involve some expense because I wanted it strong enough to have a living roof.

 My fire bunker was destined to be temporary, not permanent.
 I wanted a fire bunker that was strong and effective if needed, but I had insisted it would be inexpensive and I had implied I'd be using recycled materials.